-A show of hands: How many of you have, within a minute or 2 of meeting someone, asked “Where are you from?” and/or “What do you?”
+A show of hands: How many of you have, within a minute or 2 of meeting someone asked, “Where are you from?” or “What do you?”
 Be honest–I can tell when you’re lying. 🙂 Again, by a show of hands: How many of you are not terrifically fond of answering those questions?
 So why in the world would that be the first question you ask?
 But it’s not your fault!
-It’s likely that no one has taught you how to make small talk.
+No one has likely taught you how to make small talk.
 Yet.

 How to Not Make Small Talk

 The worst thing we can do when we are in a situation that requires small talk, like meeting people for the first time, being at a meeting & not everyone is there yet, seeing people in the break room, etc., is to pepper questions at people.

 How many times does someone ask you a broad question like, “What’s going on in your life?” for which you have no answer.
 It puts us on the spot & we can never think of what’s going on in our lives!